 Physiotherapy is concerned with human function & movement and maximising potential.

 The stresses and strains of daily life can cause pain, stiffness and immobility.
-This may be the result of repetitive strains of daily work, postural weaknesses, prolonged computer use, driving, sports injuries, trauma, pregnancy, or even following an operation.
+This may be the result of repetitive strains of daily work, postural weaknesses, prolonged computer use, driving, sports injuries, trauma, wear and tear, pregnancy, or even following an operation.

 Treatment will be based around reducing joint stiffness, de-activating tight muscles, strengthening weak areas, and re-learning new movement patterns.
 To facilitate this the physiotherapist may use corrective taping, ultrasound and other electrotherapy techniques alongside manual therapy.